init-22/TGS-Salt-Identification-Challenge/README.md

 I tried to replicate the U-Net without using much functions in the model so that anybody can understand the architecuture in just one glance and can change/modify it if required.

-Many good techniques are being used in the model such as Transpose Convolution, adding skip connection by concatenation, EarlyStopping, reducing the learning using ReduceLROnPlateau etc.
+Many good techniques are being used in the model such as Transpose Convolution, adding skip connections, EarlyStopping, reducing the learning using ReduceLROnPlateau etc.

 The model achieved 0.0683 loss and  97% accuracy on training data and 1458 loss and 90% accuracy on validation data with 50 epochs.